cnaithani/GRPCFileTransfer/ReadMe.txt

 Limitations -
 1. No state management in GRPC, Need to be handled in application - Found Workaround
 2. Only one GRPC Proto can be implemented in an service
+3. Speed Noted - 220MB transferred from windows to MAC in 2 minutes at speed of 10-13 Megabits per second